maltourky/bamboobsc/core-doc/dev-docs/03-LogicService.md

 #Logic service
 #Introduction
-Login service is do many base-service with transaction script bean service.<br>
+Logic service is do many base-service with complicated transaction script bean service.<br>

 ***You must first understand the following framework***<br/>